openego/egon-website/README.md

-# eGo^n project website
+# eGo^n^ project website

 This repository contains the code for generating the site [ego-n.org](https://ego-n.org).

 # Build and serve the site locally

-Bot is possible, building the site with a local installation of Jekyll or containing Jekyll in a Docker container.
+Both is possible, building the site with a local installation of Jekyll or containing Jekyll in a Docker container.

 The site is served at [localhost:4000/](localhost:4000/) in both cases.